williampiat3/ImprovingPSRemotePlay/README.md

 * Rumble and ... remote waking-up the PlayStation from Rest mode are not supported on Windows.

 It is great for a game that doesn't use them, for other games... well then the second solution remains.

+These tests were performed on Chiaki 1.3.0, version 2.1.1 appears to have fixed those issues but we still haven't fully tested them.

 ## Why is this not working with the PS remote play app
 Well, it might be obvious for people used to VPNs but it wasn't for us so we had to investigate a little bit.